Ghostcandywyj/STMLocator/README.md

 More information is able to added in the future.

-Same copy can be found in our group site.
+Same copy can be found in our (group site)[https://github.com/SoftWiser-group/STMLocator]

 ## Usage
 ```